Deep-sea fish: Bathypelagic fish

 Bathypelagic fish are sedentary, adapted to outputting minimum energy in a habitat with very little food or available energy, not even sunlight, only bioluminescence.
 Their bodies are elongated with weak, watery muscles and skeletal structures.
 Since so much of the fish is water, they are not compressed by the great pressures at these depths.
 They often have extensible, hinged jaws with recurved teeth.
 They are slimy, without scales.
 The central nervous system is confined to the lateral line and olfactory systems, the eyes are small and may not function, and gills, kidneys and hearts, and swim bladders are small or missing.
 These are the same features found in fish larvae, which suggests that during their evolution, bathypelagic fish have acquired these features through neoteny.
 As with larvae, these features allow the fish to remain suspended in the water with little expenditure of energy.

-Despite their ferocious appearance, these beasts of the deep are mostly miniature fish with weak muscles, and are too small to represent any threat to humans.
+Despite their ferocious appearance, these forms are mostly miniature fish with weak muscles, and are too small to represent any threat to humans.
+An exception to the generally small size of bathypelagic fish is the Yokozuna slickhead (Narcetes shonanmaruae), described in 2021, which is the largest known entirely bathypelagic bony fish at over 2.5 m in length.

-The swim bladders of deep sea fish are either absent or scarcely operational, and bathypelagic fish do not normally undertake vertical migrations.
+The swim bladders of deep-sea fish are either absent or scarcely operational, and bathypelagic fish do not normally undertake vertical migrations.
 Filling bladders at such great pressures incurs huge energy costs.
-Some deep sea fishes have swim bladders which function while they are young and inhabit the upper epipelagic zone, but they wither or fill with fat when the fish move down to their adult habitat.
+Some deep-sea fishes have swim bladders which function while they are young and inhabit the upper epipelagic zone, but they wither or fill with fat when the fish move down to their adult habitat.

+A couple of known exceptions are the cusk-eel (Holcomycteronus profundissimus), retrieved from 7160 meters deep, and the rough abyssal grenadier (Coryphaenoides yaquinae), found at 7259 meters depth.
+These species still have functional swim bladders, which allows them to maintain high bone density and strong jaws.